datanav/docs/training/010_architecture_and_concepts/020_Beginner.rst

 .. sidebar:: Summary

+  The sesam Portal allows you to:
-  The **Dashboard** is where you see all your Sesam subscriptions (nodes) and where you can order new ones.
+  - See all your Sesam subscriptions (nodes) and order new ones.
+  - See an overview of a node and subsequent pipes and systems on it.
+  - Change node configuration settings

-Integrations, connections and configurations can all be accessed inside the Sesam portal; the user interface of the Sesam product.
-The Sesam portal can be accessed at portal.sesam.io and in this section you will learn the most commonly used parts of the portal such that you can orient yourself, as well as manage existing integrations.
+Integrations, connections and configurations can be accessed inside the Sesam portal; the user interface of the Sesam product.
+The Sesam portal can be accessed at `portal.sesam.io <https://www.portal.sesam.io>`_ The following section will show you the most commonly used components of the portal so that you can orient yourself, as well as manage existing integrations.

 For a full explanation if the workings and functionality of the Sesam portal, please visit the :ref:`sesam-management-studio` section.

 When logging in to the portal you will be met with a page like the figure below:

 .. _figure-sesam-portal-1-1:

 .. figure:: ./media/Architecture_Beginner_The_Sesam_Portal_A.png
    :align: center
    :alt: The Sesam Portal